Hey guys, did you know that in Spanish, there are two ways to give direct commands to a friend you have in front of you (tú)?

 ¡No comas!
 (Don’t eat!)

-4. As with the affirmative, we usually don’t add the subject pronoun for the imperative, but we do sometimes add the name of the person we are talking to:
+4. As with the affirmative, we usually don’t add the subject pronoun, but we do sometimes add the name of the person we are talking to and more info:

 And now, let’s play!